Was anyone else left wanting to know more after watching Joe Zappy’s Story of Faith Video this past Sunday? (Didn’t catch the video? Watch it below!)

 CF: How have you two been getting involved at Calvary?

 JZ: We've been trying multiple avenues both individually and together.
 We want to strengthen our relationship with God first, and then let that strength in the Lord express itself in our relationship.
 Our first step was going to the Membership Connect with Pastor Mike.
 We learned what Calvary's mission is, some more on the doctrine, and how we can get "plugged-in” essentially.
 From there we both decided to join the Newlyweds class.
 We originally joined to meet couples around our age, but found it overwhelmingly valuable.
 We learned so much about God's design for marriage and were able to identify weaknesses in our relationship we didn't really understand were weaknesses previously.
 Fanny joined a Women's Bible Study and I joined a Men's Bible Study so we could have some independent growth as well.
-We've tried a couple other things like volunteering in the Student Ministry, coaching basketball for Upward, and meeting in a couple different Small Groups.
+We've tried a couple other things like volunteering in the Student Ministry and meeting in a couple different Small Groups.
 Some of them worked out, some of them didn't.
 But we really wanted to try a variety of different ways to become involved and just let them work themselves out as God saw fit for us.

 CF: What’s your favorite way to meet new Christians?